HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 <iframe src="https://example.com" sandbox="allow-scripts"></iframe>
 ```

-The `sandbox` attribute was observed in 28.4% and 27.5% of `<iframe>` elements for desktop and mobile respectively, a considerable drop from the 35.2% and 32% reported in 2022.
+The `sandbox` attribute was observed in 19.9% and 19.8% of `<iframe>` elements for desktop and mobile respectively, a slight drop from the 22.1% and 21.2% reported in 2022.
 Much like the sudden spike in `allow` attribute usage mentioned in the previous section, this decline could be attributed to a change in the modus operandi of an embedded service, where the `sandbox` attribute was omitted from the template `<iframe>`.

 {{ figure_markup(
   image="iframe-sandbox-directives.png",